SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     }
     ```

-1. Add the following task to the "tasks" array in the .vscode\tasks.json file of the project.
-Note the following about this markup:
+1. Add the following task to the tasks array in the .vscode\tasks.json file of the project.
+Among other things, this will create the final manifest.

+    ```
+    {
+        // Create the debug resources.
+        // See https://aka.ms/teamsfx-tasks/provision to know the details and how to customize the args.
+        "label": "Create resources",
+        "type": "teamsfx",
+        "command": "provision",
+        "args": {
+            "template": "${workspaceFolder}/teamsapp.local.yml",
+            "env": "local"
+        }
+    },
+    ```

-    - It adds a "Start Add-in Locally" task that combines the tab app's "Create resources" task with the add-in's debugging task and specifies that they must run in that order.
+1. Add the following task to the tasks array.
+Note that it adds a "Start Add-in Locally" task that combines the tab app's "Create resources" task with the add-in's debugging task and specifies that they must run in that order.
-    - The "Create resources" task generates the final manifest.

     ```
     {